typelevel/cats-effect/site/src/main/tut/concurrency/mvar.md

 - `read`: which reads the current value without modifying the `MVar`, assuming there is a value available, or otherwise it waits until a value is made available via `put`
+- `tryPut`, `tryTake` and `tryRead` variants of the above, that try those operation once and fail in case (semantic) blocking would be involved

 <p class="extra" markdown='1'>
 In this context "<i>asynchronous blocking</i>" means that we are not blocking